At a Glance

 Understand the Role: Familiarise yourself with the specifics of the Regulatory Partner position.
 Highlight your experience in EU competition law and sports litigation, as these are crucial for the role.

 Tailor Your CV: Customise your CV to reflect your relevant experience in sports-related disputes and regulatory matters.
-Emphasise any previous roles where you successfully managed similar cases or clients.
+Use specific examples that demonstrate your expertise and success in similar roles.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for sports law and your understanding of the regulatory landscape.
-Mention how your skills can contribute to the firm's growth in this sector.
+Craft a Compelling Cover Letter: Write a cover letter that not only outlines your qualifications but also expresses your passion for sports law.
+Mention how you can contribute to the firm's growth in this sector and your understanding of the sports-legal landscape.

 How to prepare for a job interview at Henderson Scott